Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 Nucleic Acid Amplification Testing

-NAAT testing is appropriate for all individuals suspected of having chikungunya virus who present in the early stages of disease.
+NAAT is appropriate for all individuals suspected of having chikungunya virus who present in the early stages of disease.
 A positive result indicates current infection, and no further testing is indicated.
 A negative PCR result does not exclude infection and should be followed by virus-specific IgM serology.

 Indicative of current infection